dbousque/lymp/README.md

 Python 2 and 3 compatible.
 Thread safe.

-<h2>Installation</h2>
+<h2>Installation and compilation</h2>

 `opam install lymp` or `opam install bson && make build && make install`

 Python's `pymongo` package is required (for it's bson subpackage), `opam` and the Makefile try to install it using `pip` and `pip3`, so you should not have to install it manually.
 If `$ python3 -c "import pymongo"` fails, you need to install `pymongo`, maybe using sudo on `pip` or `pip3`.

-To make sure everything is fine, you may want to compile the simple example, like so for example : `ocamlbuild -use-ocamlfind -pkgs lymp simple.native && ./simple.native`
+To make sure everything is fine, you may want to compile the simple example, like so for example : `ocamlbuild -use-ocamlfind -pkgs lymp -tag thread simple.native && ./simple.native`

+When compiling a project using `lymp`, you need to link the `thread` library.
+For example, when using ocamlbuild, set a tag : `-tag thread`.

 If you have trouble building the package, please contact me.